-- C. The Board hereby Approves the requested variances and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
+- C. The Board hereby approves the requested variance, as noted and imposes the following condition based on its authority in Section 118-354 of the Miami Beach City Code: - 1.
 Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 2.
-The project shall comply with minimum open space required, as per section 142-704.
+The bar counter within the rear yard shall be screened from view from all public right of ways including the beach walk.